 - 8.1 The Greater Lincolnshire Risk Management Group (GLRMG), which includes the Lincolnshire District Councils, has historically conducted their own regular benchmarking exercises.
 This has been a much simpler way of benchmarking and enables the sharing of best practice without being too onerous.
 This has however not been undertaken since the Covid19 pandemic, due to capacity across all group members.

 - 8.2 The assessment is based on a maturity level on a scale of 1-5, where level 5 is the highest level of maturity.
 The assessment is based upon the principals of best practice in risk management as recognised by;

 - The International Standard ISO31000

 - The British Standard BS31100:2008

 - HM Treasury

 - The institute of Risk management, and

 - ALARM, the Public Risk Management Association

 - 8.3 As a reminder, the last benchmarking exercise, resulted in the following assessments across a range of areas, as follows:

 - Leadership and Management level 4

 - Strategy and Policy level 4

 - People level 4

 - Partnerships, Shared Risk and Resources level 3

 - Processes level 4

 - Risk Handling and Assurance level 3

 - Outcomes and Delivery level 4

-- 8.4 As detailed above the next benchmarking exercise will be undertaken with East Midlands Risk Management Group, this is proposed to be undertaken in quarter 3 of 2023/24.
+- 8.4 As detailed above the next benchmarking exercise will be undertaken with East Midlands Risk Management Group.
 This will widen the Council's exposure to other local authorities in the region in sharing best practice and risk management activity with a wider audience.